 Bravo 100 Funniest Movie Moments—The cable television special listed the 100 funniest movie moments selected by people who have never heard of Charles Chaplin, Buster Keaton, Harold Lloyd, Laurel & Hardy, the Marx Brothers, Bringing Up Baby, Some Like It Hot, or any film made before 1964 or in any language other than English.
 This link is from the Film Spectrum.

-Bravo Magazine 100 Essential Films—A mainstream list that also leans highbrow.
-This link is from I Check Movies.
+Bravo Magazine 100 Essential Films—This link is from I Check Movies.

 Cinescape Top 100 Sci-Fi, Horror & Fantasy Films—Critics from the science-fiction magazine voted on the best genre films of all time.
 This link is from the Internet Archive.